nishitalaxkar/MyFirstbootApp/README.md

-this is spring boot application
+this is spring boot application .
+It has 2 controller class.